MohamedHamdy120/automated-linux-monitoring-system/README.md

 # Automated Linux Monitoring System

-A lightweight Bash-based monitoring agent designed to collect host-level system metrics.
+A lightweight Bash-based monitoring agent evolving into a full-stack, cloud-native observability platform.
+This project showcases the transition from simple host-level automation to a scalable architecture that integrates C# backend APIs, database persistence, and automated infrastructure deployment.

-Project Evolution (Active Development):
+## Project Evolution (Active Development)
 While this project started as a purely Bash-based automation tool, it is currently being refactored into a full-stack, cloud-native monitoring solution.
 This initiative is part of my effort to bridge the gap between low-level system infrastructure and modern backend development.

-Roadmap (In Progress)
+## Roadmap (In Progress)
-[x] Phase 1: Foundation (Completed)
+- [x] **Phase 1: Foundation (Completed)**

-Bash-based metric collection (CPU, Memory, Disk).
+  - Bash-based metric collection (CPU, Memory, Disk).

-Structured logging and threshold-based alerting.
+  - Structured logging and threshold-based alerting.

-Containerization with Docker (host namespace access).
+  - Containerization with Docker (host namespace access).

-[ ] Phase 2: Backend Development (In Progress)
+- [ ] **Phase 2: Backend Development (In Progress)**

-Building a C# (ASP.NET Core) REST API to parse and serve system logs as JSON.
+  - Building a C# (ASP.NET Core) REST API to parse and serve system logs as JSON.

-Implementing SQL database integration for historical metrics analysis.
+  - Implementing SQL database integration for historical metrics analysis.

-[ ] Phase 3: Infrastructure as Code & Cloud (Planned)
+- [ ] **Phase 3: Infrastructure as Code & Cloud (Planned)**

-Infrastructure provisioning using Terraform (IaC).
+  - Infrastructure provisioning using Terraform (IaC).

-Automated deployment with CI/CD pipelines.
+  - Automated deployment with CI/CD pipelines.

-Cloud-native deployment on Google Cloud Platform (GCP).
+  - Cloud-native deployment on Google Cloud Platform (GCP).

+## Tech Stack
+- **Languages:** Bash, C# (ASP.NET Core - In Progress).
+- **Database:** SQL/Relational DB (Planned).
+- **DevOps & Infrastructure:** Docker, Terraform, Google Cloud Platform (GCP).
+- **Methodology:** DevOps, CI/CD pipelines, RESTful API design.

+## Why this project?
+This project demonstrates my ability to:
+- Automate manual tasks using Linux scripting.
+- Design scalable backends using C#.
+- Manage infrastructure using Terraform.
+- Adopt DevOps best practices throughout the development lifecycle.

 ---

-## Overview
+## Overview of the completed phase 1

 By default, containers are isolated and cannot access host system metrics.
 This project shows how to: